exscape/SimplifiedVisuals/README.md

 * "Spooky scream": used by Haunted Ship, Soul Fysh
 * Purple Doom screen overlay (when an enemy dies to Doom)
 * The Insatiable's sandfalls and other sand VFX
+* Waterfall Giant's waterfalls and other water VFX
+* Defect's "Power Up" animation (when playing powers)
 * Slippery Bridge event (disable rain)
 * Regent's attack animation